Leadership Training Workshop on Stressor Management

 - How can leaders avoid becoming their followers’ stressors?

 - Why does self-care training set us up for failure?

-Growing scientific evidence demonstrates that stress affects not only our health, but also our ability to make good decisions.
+Growing scientific evidence demonstrates that stress affects not only our health but also our ability to make good decisions.
 When under stress, leaders often make bad decisions, causing more stress to themselves and their employees.
-In the workplace, poor leadership is the most common stressor, while good leadership is the most desired stress-reducer.
+In the workplace, poor leadership is the most common stressor, while good leadership is the most desired stress reducer.

-Workshop: Transform Your Leadership with Science
+Workshop: Transform Leadership by Managing Stressors

-- Business owners, C-suite executives and senior leaders
+- Business owners, C-suite executives, and senior leaders

 - Managers and supervisors

 - The ideal audience size is 10 to 50 participants.